dinoboards/yellow-msx-series-for-rc2014/backplane/readme.md

 \* different colours available

-\*\* pcb footprint is 7805 compatible - a switch model dc converter can be optionally included [muRata OKI-78SR-5/1.5-W36-C](https://www.murata.com/en-sg/products/productdetail?partno=OKI-78SR-5%2F1.5-W36-C)
+\*\* pcb footprint is 7805 compatible - a non-isolated switching regulator DC converter can be optionally included [muRata OKI-78SR-5/1.5-W36-C](https://www.murata.com/products/productdata/8807037992990/oki-78sr.pdf)  *(7-36V to 5V @ upto 1.5 amps)*

+## Disclaimer

+Please note that this is a kit, produced by a non-professional (me) for hackers, DIYers' and retro lovers, to tinker with.
+I will do my best to answer any support questions you may have.

 ## Images